The Future of Australian Stories on Screen

 What is the issue?

 The Federal government is moving to change the rules that shape Australia’s screen industry.
-Australian content obligations for broadcasters and tax incentives for producers are a key focus.
+Australian content obligations for broadcasters and SVODs as well as tax incentives for producers are a key focus.

-The government is taking feedback on a policy options paper to inform its decision.
+The government as asked for feedback on a policy options paper to inform its decision, which the industry has supplied.

 What model for change does the AGSC recommend?